quintel/documentation/docs/api/intro.md

 The staging environment may occasionally be unavailable.

+### Deploy Schedule

+Our deploy schedule is matched to our way of working, which is in two-week sprints.
+Every two sprints (four weeks) on a Thursday, we deploy the changes on our **Staging** environment to **Production**.

+For more information about environments, see the [introduction to the API](./intro.md#environments).
+For a history of changes to the API, see the [change log](./changelog.md).

+#### 2025 Schedule:
+- 13th November
+- 11th December

 ## Response status codes

 As a REST API, the Energy Transition Model uses a range of status codes to indicate the success or failure of the request.